 - Investigate the significant main effects (p-value < α).

 (Note: If the level of the main effect has already been set as a result of a significant interaction, this step is not needed.).
 The use of the main effects plots is an efficient way to identify these values.
 Main effects that are part of statistically valid interactions must be kept in the model, regardless of whether or not they are statistically valid themselves.
 Care must be taken because, due to

-interactions, the settings chosen from a main effects plot may sometimes lead to a sub optimized solution.
+interactions, the settings chosen from the main effects plot may sometimes lead to a sub-optimized solution.
 If there is a significant interaction, use an interaction plot, as shown in the following chart.

 - State the mathematical model obtained.

 For a 2k design, the coefficients for each factor and interaction are one-half of their respective effects.
 Therefore, the difference in the mean of the response from the low setting to the high setting is twice the size of the coefficients.